openedx/edx-documentation/en_us/edx_style_guide/source/preferred.rst

   * - UI terms
     - When you describe UI elements, leave out the UI element name.
 For example, type "click OK" instead of "click the OK button."

-      If the UI has an error, such as a spelling mistake, What do we do when there are errors in the UI?
-Do we match the UI or use the correct spelling/form in the docs? --> Go with correct form; UI may catch up someday.
+      If the UI has an error, such as a spelling mistake, write the word or phrase correctly in the documentation.
-Punctuation for list items
-How to refer to our UI objects: e.g. navigation pane, tabs, page, component editor, etc.

-Warnings
+  * - Warnings
-Only use when a user might have significant problems.
+    - Only use when a user might have significant problems, such as data loss or a security vulnerability.